yuno-payments/yuno-docs/docs/SDKs/android-sdk-integrations/lite-sdk-android/lite-checkout-android.md

 ### Callback Payment State

 The `callbackPaymentState` parameter is a function that returns the current payment process.
 Sending this function is not mandatory if you do not need the result.
-The possible states are:
+The following code block shows the possible states:

 ```kotlin
 const val PAYMENT_STATE_SUCCEEDED = "SUCCEEDED"